Understanding Beauty Scales: What Photo Scores Can and Cannot Tell You

 How Modern Beauty Scales Work

-Feature Harmony: The balanced relationship between features like eyes, nose, lips, and facial contours.
+Feature Balance: The visible relationship between eyes, nose, lips, jawline, and facial contours.

 Skin Quality: Factors including clarity, evenness of tone, and texture are evaluated.